 Devices Are Too Old

-To work with the VidAngel apps, your mobile device should be Android 8 or iOS 12 (you can still technically download VidAngel on Android 6, but it will likely have playback and casting issues).
+To work with the VidAngel apps, your mobile device should be Android 8 or iOS 12.
 You'll also want to make sure you have the most updated version of the VidAngel app on your mobile device.
 You can check that here: iOS and Android

 All Chromecasts should work with VidAngel, however, it's always a good idea to make sure your Chromecast device is updated.
 Most Chromecasts should do this automatically, but if needed you can contact Google support for instructions.